How to Create a Rebate Landing Page

-All your customer information, such as email, Amazon Order ID, and rebate amount, can be viewed in your LandingCube dashboard, as well as synced to Google Sheets.
+All your customer information, such as email, Amazon Order ID, and rebate amount, can be viewed in your LandingCube dashboard, as well as downloaded as a spreadsheet.

 - You must pay out rebates yourself - be aware that failure to do so will likely result in a lot of negative reviews and refunds.

 - You need to give an email address your customers can contact you by, in case there are any issues with the rebate payment.

 - You also need to provide your business address, in order to comply with Facebook/Google terms and CANSPAM email laws.